pytorch/pytorch.github.io/_includes/march_2021.md

 # Issue \#1

 Welcome to the first issue of the PyTorch Contributors newsletter!
 Keeping track of everything that’s happening in the PyTorch developer world is a big task; here you will find curated news including RFCs, feature roadmaps, notable PRs, editorials from developers, and more.
-If you have questions or suggestions for the newsletter, just reply back to this email.

 ## PyTorch 1.8.0